-Anti-Climax Boss: The Fantastic Four never even fight the Jewler or his men, Doom either kills them or scares them off.
+The Fantastic Four never even fight the Jeweler or his men: Doctor Doom either kills them or scares them off.

-Even Doom himself counts considering he is physically dominated by Reed Richards and then gradually punched over the side of the roof, barely holding any offensive strategy at all.
+Even Doom himself counts, as Reed Richards dominates him physically and defeats him by punching him over the side of the roof, barely holding any offensive strategy at all.

 Complete Monster: Doctor Doom was once a friend of Reed Richards who was nearly killed and crippled by an experiment gone wrong.
 In vengeance, Doom spent the next ten years plotting the death of Reed and anyone associated with him.
 When the titular team gains their powers, Doom captures them and plots to drain them.
 In order to steal a diamond to power a laser beam, Doom massacres the Jeweler's gang and takes Alicia Masters as a hostage.
 Giving the Four an ultimatum of either surrendering to him or have New York City be destroyed by the laser, Doom starts a painful process to drain their powers, and plans to execute Alicia just to torment Ben Grimm.
 When they escape, Doom fires the laser at New York and confronts Reed once last time.
 Defeated, Doom lets himself fall just to rid Reed of the satisfaction of saving him.